Important Global Message

 Thank you for your patience as we improve our online services.

-Miami-Dade County Labor Market Reports
+Miami-Dade County Labor Market Report

 The Labor Market Report is a monthly publication that identifies current labor market conditions and trends.
 The reports cover key indicators of the labor market, such as payroll employment by major industry sectors, including labor force and unemployment rates.